 Who Might Not Love Riggs Washington DC

-Those looking for a more affordable hotel in the Washington DC area should stay elsewhere.
-Riggs Washington DC can be pricey, and add-ons like valet parking can tack on hundreds of dollars.
+Those looking for a more affordable hotel in the Washington DC area should seek alternate arrangements.
+A stay at Riggs Washington DC can be costly, and add-ons like valet parking can tack on hundreds of dollars.

 Best Amenity at Riggs Washington DC